Table of Contents

 1. Watch the Introduction Video: The video above provides a comprehensive overview

-2. Try the Timeline: Drag the timeline slider at the bottom to see ships move
+2. Try the Timeline: Drag the playhead along the timeline at the bottom to see ships move

-4. Explore Events: Click on blue markers to read about naval events
+4. Explore Events: Click on a coloured event marker to read about what happened

 What You'll See

-• Ship icons with names that move across the map
+• Ship markers shaped like hulls, each with a name label, that move across the map

 Exploring the Map